xtanaa001/academic-kickstart/content/research/incentives.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Incentive-Aware Decision-Makings"
+title = "Online Decision-Making and Incentives"
 # subtitle = "Online Algorithms, Mechanism Design and Machine Learning"